 The healthcare interpreter’s career path includes attaining a national interpreter certification.
-Interpreters are part of the patient care team.
-National certification puts the medical interpreter profession on par with other professions, including other allied healthcare professionals.
+Interpreters are essential healthcare workers and an integral part of the patient care team.
+National certification places medical interpretation on par with other professions, including other allied healthcare professions.

-To read more about CCHI’s 10 years of certification efforts – click here.
+To read more about CCHI’s certification efforts for almost 15 years, click here.

 This National Certified Interpreter Registry includes CoreCHI™, CoreCHI-P™, and CHI™ certification recipients, as well as Candidates, CoreCHI™ Candidates, CoreCHI-P™ Candidates, and CHI™ Candidates.
 Any “Candidate” status signifies that an interpreter is eligible to take a corresponding exam, but has not taken it yet.

 Click on the download arrow symbol to the very right of the interpreter’s record to see a PDF document with the details about that interpreter’s certification.